Abilene State Park: Nature

+An eastern fox squirrel gets a drink at the bird blind.

-Abilene State Park is located in an area where the Rolling Plains and Edwards Plateau ecoregions of Texas meet.
+Abilene State Park is located along elm creek in an area where the Rolling Plains and Edwards Plateau ecoregions of Texas meet.
 The landscape is short prairie grass, brushland and wooded stream valleys in a range of hills called the Callahan Divide.

-A fox squirrel gets a drink at the bird blind.

 Animals

-White-tailed deer, raccoons, armadillos, foxes, squirrels, skunks and cottontail rabbits are seen in the park.
+White-tailed deer, wild boar, common raccoon, Mexican long-nosed armadillo, eastern fox squirrel and eastern cottontail are frequently seen in the park.
+Gray fox and striped skunk live in the park but are more elusive.

-Birds that live in or visit the park, include the Mississippi kite, greater roadrunner, northern cardinal, hummingbird, Carolina chickadee and northern mockingbird.
-Bass, crappie, catfish and perch are caught in Buffalo Wallow, a pond in the park.
+Birds that live in or visit the park, include the Mississippi kite, greater roadrunner, northern cardinal, turkey vulture, ruby-throated hummingbird, black-chinned hummingbird, Carolina chickadee and northern mockingbird.
+Largemouth bass, channel catfish, crappie, perch and rainbow trout (stocked seasonally) are caught in Buffalo Wallow, a pond in the park.

-Flora
+Plants

-Live oak, Texas red oak, cedar, ashe juniper, honey mesquite, pecan and hackberry trees grow in the park.
+Common trees are southern live oak, Buckley's oak, eastern red cedar, ashe juniper, honey mesquite, pecan and netleaf hackberry.
+Prickly pear cactus grows throughout the park.
+Some of the many grasses include sideoats grama and little bluestem.

 Facilities and activities

 Abilene State Park features camping sites for recreational vehicles and tents, picnic shelters, a swimming pool, a bird blind, playground and hiking trails.
 There is a volleyball court and fields for soccer and baseball.
 The park is on Lake Abilene which offers opportunities for fishing, kayaking, canoeing and boating.